kartoza/geosafe/README.md

 settings file should be included in geonode settings file or called last, to make sure it was overriding celery settings in the default geonode settings.

+# Note

+Geonode project is a requirement for this app to works, since it contains dependency to geonode packages.